I always used to find myself needing to edit/amend commits that I made a few commits ago.

 fixbase = "!f() { git commit --fixup=$1 && GIT_EDITOR=true git rebase --interactive --autosquash $1^; }; f"

-from opening your configured text editor and automatically accept the interactive rebase without your input.
+The GIT_EDITOR=true is the key to the command - it will prevent git from opening your configured text editor and automatically accept the interactive rebase without your input.

 Perfect!